 What is Saw Palmetto?

 Saw palmetto is a fan palm, a low growing plant with flowers, though it can reach heights of 10 feet in warmer climates.
-It is also referred to as a dwarf plant, and is native to North America.
+It is also referred to as a dwarf plant, and is native to the Carribean and North America.
 Primarily found in Florida and Georgia, its berries are the most valued part.
 Saw palmetto extract is extracted from the berries.
 When you buy a bottle of saw palmetto extract, this is the source of the extract.
 The technical name for these fruit berries is Serenoa repens.
 Serenoa repens has been used in traditional and alternative medicine to treat a number of illnesses and conditions.
 The leading condition and most documented is saw palmetto’s treatment of benign prostatic hyperplasia (BPH).
 Early research indicated that it moderately improved urinary and flow conditions, but later research has been inconclusive.
 Native Americans were known to use the fruit as not only a food source but to treat many urinary and reproductive system problems.